thrillophilia-logo

 Another perception relating to the history of this temple is that Empu Kuturan has constructed Uluwatu Temple in the ninth century AD during the reign of Marakata.

-Also Checkout: Amazing Nightlife in Bali
+Also Checkout: Night Activities In Bali

 Architectural Features of Uluwatu Temple